akawashiro/jendeley/README.md

 # This README.md is for developpers.
-Please check jendeley-backend/README.md if you are user.
+Please check [jendeley-backend/README.md](jendeley-backend/README.md) if you are user.

-# jendeley
-JSON-based paper organaizing software

-## How to use
+## How to build and test
 First, you must clone this repository.
 ```
 git clone https://github.com/akawashiro/jendeley.git